kubevirt/user-guide/docs/network/net_binding_plugins/passt.md

 The NetworkAttachmentDefinition and sidecarImage values should correspond with the names used in the previous sections, [here](#passt-networkattachmentdefinition) and [here](#passt-sidecar-image).

+When using the plugin, additional memory overhead of `500Mi` will be requested for the compute container in the virt-launcher pod.

 ### VM Passt Network Interface
 Set the VM network interface binding name to reference the one defined in the